AnFreTh/NAMpy/README.rst

 ***************
 Usage
 ***************
-All models are demonstrated in examples.
+All models are demonstrated in the examples folder.
 Generally xDL follows the Keras functional API such that you can use anything available for the Keras models.